 Once you’re done writing, read it out loud.
 Or, if you want to take this exercise a step further, mail it first!
 There is something very moving about receiving a love note in the mail, especially when it’s from you.

 Pro tip: Valentine’s day cards will be on sale in a few short days.
 After the holiday, buy a few, and save them for when you need an extra boost of love and compassion from yourself.

 Let Your Feelings Flow

 If none of these interventions work and you’re just not feeling yourself today, let it be.
 Allow yourself to experience your emotions as they are, without judgment.
 Talk to a friend, watch a sappy movie, have a good cry.
-Letting those feelings flow through you can be healing in and of itself.
+Download my Feelings 101 Guide to help you get through the day.

 The important thing to remember is to meet your pain/sadness with self-compassion, and kindness.
 There is no shame in being who you are in this moment.
-Here are a few mantras to keep in the back of your mind if your V-day is not sparking joy, and you simply can’t get out of your loneliness funk.
+Here are a few mantras to keep in the back of your mind if you still hate Valentine’s Day, and it is not sparking joy.

 “Whatever I feel is okay.
 I am trying to give myself the compassion I need.”

 “What I am experiencing is uncomfortable, but I will get through it.”

 “This is a moment of suffering.
 Suffering is a part of life.
 This moment will not last forever.”

 Valentine’s Day is just another day.
 If it can be celebrated in a way that brings joy, positivity, and love to your life, then GREAT!